giampaolo/psutil/docs/api.rst

 The following functions provide direct access to the platform's native :term:`heap` allocator (such as glibc's ``malloc`` on Linux or ``jemalloc`` on BSD).
-They are low-level interfaces intended for detecting memory leaks in C extensions, which are usually not revealed via standard RSS / VMS metrics.
+They are low-level interfaces intended for detecting memory leaks in C extensions, which are usually not revealed via standard :term:`RSS` / :term:`VMS` metrics.
 These functions do not reflect Python object memory; they operate solely on allocations made in C via ``malloc()``, ``free()``, and related calls.

 The general idea behind these functions is straightforward: capture the state of the :term:`heap` before and after repeatedly invoking a function